International Students

 The decision to apply for financial aid

-To reiterate the guidance provided on the Admissions Office site, if you feel you could potentially need financial aid at any point during the course of your enrollment, you should indicate your intent to apply for financial aid on your admission application.
-If you are admitted to the College without indicating your wish to be considered for financial aid you will be ineligible to be considered for financial aid at any further point in your enrollment at the College.
-This means that you would not be able to request consideration for financial aid at any other point during your enrollment regardless of a change in your family's circumstances within or beyond your family's control.
+Please note, if you could potentially need financial aid at any point during the course of your enrollment, you must indicate your intent to apply for financial aid on your admission application.
+If you are admitted to the College without indicating your wish to be considered for financial aid you will be ineligible to be considered for financial aid at any point in your enrollment at the College.
+This means that you would not be able to request consideration for financial aid at any other point during your enrollment, regardless of a change in your family's circumstances within or beyond your family's control.
 This includes a change in your citizenship status.
-You are encouraged, prior to receiving your admission decision, to consider what not applying for financial aid may mean for you.
+You are encouraged to consider what not applying for financial aid may mean for you before submitting your admission application.

 Required materials

+All financial aid applications and materials must be submitted or uploaded electronically.
 Emailed financial aid documents or forms will not be accepted.
-All financial aid applications and material must be submitted or uploaded electronically.
-Documents required to complete the financial aid application must be uploaded to the correct portal - please read carefully below.
 Any application information that is emailed to the College will be deleted.

 Current international students use MySwarthmore and access their Financial Aid Checklist via this path: MySwarthmore - Student Information - Financial Aid Information.
 Look for the tab above the checklist to upload documents.

-• A completed and signed International Student Application for Financial Aid (ISAFA) [PDF]; this need only be completed by prospective applicants (after admission has been decided), but not by returning students.
+- A completed and signed International Student Application for Financial Aid (ISAFA) [PDF] — This is needed for prospective applicants (after admission has been decided), but not by returning students.

 Financial aid documentation